backstage/backstage/docs/features/software-templates/writing-templates.md

   additionalTemplateFilters?: Record<string, TemplateFilter>;
 ```

 where the first parameter is the name of the filter and the second `TemplateFilter` receives a list of `JSON value` arguments.
-The `templateFilter()` function should return a JsonValue (Json array, object or primitive).
+The `templateFilter()` function must return a JsonValue (Json array, object or primitive).

 ```ts title="plugins/scaffolder-node/src/types.ts"
 export type TemplateFilter = (...args: JsonValue[]) => JsonValue | undefined;